The Monk Botanical Gardens: Frequently Asked Questions

 How do the Gardens benefit the quality of life in community?
 As phases of the Gardens are completed, they are an ideal venue for educating students, youth, and adults alike about plants, nature and the environment.
 The Gardens are a great place for family visits, picnics, and other gatherings.
 Plus the Gardens continue to draw people to the Wausau area, and are one of the highlights of their visit here.

 When are the Gardens open?
 From dawn to dusk, in all seasons.
 Please check our Facebook page for the latest hours.

 How can I participate or support the Gardens?
 In many ways.
-We need volunteers to help staff our events and support our community workdays.
+We need volunteers to help staff at our events and support our community workdays.
 Many folks belong as members, their dues helping us with operating expenses.
 Others serve on our various committees.
 Contributions from area foundations and businesses, individuals and families, are helping us meet our capital needs as we develop the Gardens.
 Visit our donation or volunteer pages to learn more.